 Massachusetts Gov. Charlie Baker activated 200 National Guard members to help victims.
 In Pennsylvania, Gov. Tom Wolf was sending 90 guard members, primarily to assist communities in the Poconos Mountains where the deepest snow totals were recorded.

 Airlines canceled more than 2,800 flights, mostly in the Northeast.
-LaGuardia Airport in New York City grounded all flights, and John F. Kennedy, also in the city, grounded all but a few departures.
+LaGuardia and Kennedy airports in New York City were brought to a near standstill.

-Amtrak suspended service along the Northeast Corridor, from Washington to Boston.
-In New Jersey, a downed tree that hit overhead wires and suspended some New Jersey Transit commuter service.
+Amtrak suspended service along the Northeast Corridor, from Washington to Boston, until at least Saturday.
+In New Jersey, a tree hit overhead wires, forcing the suspension of some New Jersey Transit commuter service.

-In the Western New York town of Hornell, 30-year-old Anna Stewart was milking the 130 cows of her dairy farm in a barn powered by a generator hooked up to a tractor.
-Stewart lost power Thursday night.
-Hornell has gotten more than 14 inches of snow in the past day.
+In the western New York town of Hornell, 30-year-old Anna Stewart milked the 130 cows on her dairy farm on Friday in a barn powered by a generator hooked up to a tractor.
+Stewart lost power the night before.
+Hornell got more than 14 inches of snow.

 "The snow is pretty wet and heavy.
 It's taken down a lot of lines," Stewart said.
 "There's more snow than I've seen in quite a few years."

-On the very tip of Cape Cod, Provincetown resident Andy Towle took video of a 50-foot fishing boat breaking free from its mooring, beginning to tip onto the rocks of the breakwater.
+On the tip of Cape Cod, Provincetown resident Andy Towle took video of a 50-foot fishing boat breaking free from its mooring and drifting dangerously toward the rocks.